 Item Description Default Value Alphanumeric The passcode must contain at least one digit and one letter.
 Don't Specify The passcode is allowed to have characters of any type.
 Minimum Passcode Length Select a number between 1 and 16 to specify the minimum length for the passcode.
 4 Minimum Number of Complex Characters Select a number between 1 and 10 to specify the minimum number of special characters that must be included in the passcode.
 Select "-" to require no special characters in the passcode.
 1 This option is only applicable when the passcode type is alphanumeric.
-NOTE: A special character is any character which is not 0-9, a-z, or A-Z. For example, \$, and \(\text{a} \) are special characters.
-Maximum Enter a value between 1 and 730.
-None Passcode Age This value is the number of days until the device user must change the secure apps passcode.
+NOTE: A special character is any character which is not 0-9, a-z, or A-Z. For example, \$, and ä are special characters.
+Maximum Passcode Age Enter a value between 1 and 730.
+Specifies the number of days the secure apps passcode is valid.
 The value is updated on a device when the next device check-in occurs.
-After the passcode age is exceeded (that is, the passcode expires), the device user is prompted for a new passcode the next time the device user attempts to login to secure apps.
-Device users must create a new passcode before they can access secure apps.
-If you do not want the passcode to expire, leave the field blank, which is the default.
-Auto-Lock Time Select the maximum amount of time to allow as an inactivity timeout.
+After the passcode age is exceeded (that is, the passcode expires), device users see an alert that the passcode has expired after they authenticate Device users must create a new passcode before they can access secure apps.
+If you do not want the passcode to expire, leave the None Auto-Lock Time field blank, which is the default.
+Select the maximum amount of time to allow as an inactivity timeout.
 After this period of inactivity in AppConnect apps, the device user is locked out of the apps if an AppConnect passcode is required.
 The device user must reenter the AppConnect passcode to access AppConnect apps.
-15 minutes Passcode history Select a value from 1 to 10, or "-".
-1 This value specifies the number of most recently used secure apps passcodes that device users cannot use when changing their passcode.
+15 minutes Passcode history Select a value from 1 to 12, or "-".
+This value specifies the number of most recently used secure apps passcodes that device users cannot use when changing their passcode.
+1